pynapple-org/pynapple/doc/examples/tutorial_HD_dataset.md

 plt.show()
 ```

 From this plot, we can see that the decoder is able to estimate the head-direction based on the population activity in ADn.
-Amazing!

-What does the probability distribution in this example event look like?
+We can also visualize the probability distribution.
-Ideally, the bins with the highest probability will correspond to the bins having the most spikes.
-Let's plot the probability matrix to visualize this.
+Ideally, the bins with the highest probability correspond to the bins with the most spikes.

 ```{code-cell} ipython3
 smoothed = scipy.ndimage.gaussian_filter(